ISI-MIP/django-datacite/README.md

 For a reference integration into a Django project see: https://github.com/ISI-MIP/isimip-doi.

-**While it should already cover DataCite 4.3 completely, it is still under development should only be used with care.**
+**Although it should cover DataCite 4.3 completely, it is still quite fresh and should be used with care.**